Big Bollywood Movies Book 2021-22 Release Schedule As Theaters Open in Maharashtra | ExBulletin

 Supported by Sajid Nadiadwala, the film is slated for release on March 4, 2022.
 The film introduces Kumar as a gangster, who aspires to be an actor.

+“Raksha Bandhan” is Kumar’s fourth film that has been announced for theatrical release.
+Directed by Aanand L Rai, the film will hit theaters on August 11, 2022.

+The film also stars Bhumi Pednekar, Sadia Khateeb, Sahejmeen Kaur, Deepika Khanna and Smrithi Srikanth.

-“Bachchan Pandey” also stars Jacqueline Fernandez, Kriti Sanon and Arshad Warsi.
-In addition to “Prithviraj” and “Jayeshbhai Jordaar”, Yash Raj Films will release two other theatrical films: “Shamshera” and the sequel to the studio’s hit 2005 detective comedy “Bunty Aur Babli 2”.
+Besides’ ‘Prithviraj’ ‘and’ ‘Jayeshbhai Jordaar’ ‘, Yash Raj Films will release two other theatrical films:’ ‘Shamshera’ ‘and the sequel to the studio’s hit 2005 detective comedy,’ ‘Bunty Aur Babli 2’ ‘.

-Billed as an “adrenaline pumping artist,” Karan Malhotra director also stars Vaani Kapoor and Sanjay Dutt.
+Featured as an “adrenaline pumping artist,” director Karan Malhotra also stars Vaani Kapoor and Sanjay Dutt.

 The film, directed by Gowtham Tinnanuri, who also directed the original, was previously scheduled to be released on Diwali.

+Chandigarh Kare Aashiqui, the romantic drama by filmmaker Abhishek Kapoor, starring Ayushmann Khurrana and Vaani Kapoor, is slated for release in December.
+This year is about love, drama and movies.
+Back in theaters with #ChandigarhKareAashiqui, released December 10, 2021, “a note from the directors read.
+The film was previously slated to hit screens in July.

+In the film, billed as a “progressive love story”, Khurrana will be seen trying out the role of a versatile athlete.

-On Sunday, actor Tiger Shroff also announced the release date of his upcoming movie “Heropanti 2”.
+On Sunday, actor Tiger Shroff also announced the release date for his upcoming movie ‘Heropanti 2’.

 The action drama, another film produced by Nadiadwala, will hit Indian screens on May 6, 2022.